Health Insurance Coverage for Teen Rehab Treatment in Dallas, Texas

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.

-The number of times a health insurance policy will pay for mental health rehabilitation depends on the policy.
+The number of times health insurance will pay for mental health rehabilitation depends on your policy.
 Some policies limit the number of treatments annually while others will only cover medically necessary services.
-When you call BasePoint Academy to have your insurance verified, the admissions specialist can also provide details on your health insurance policy’s rehab coverage benefits.
+When you call BasePoint Academy to have your insurance verified, we can also provide details on your policy’s rehab benefits.

-We understand your top priority is getting help for your child and adding financial hurdles can make the situation overwhelming.
-It is our goal to make treatment accessible to you and your teenager as we work closely with your insurance company to facilitate the most effective treatment and financial decisions.
+We understand your top priority is getting help for your child, and added financial hurdles can make the situation overwhelming.
+It is our goal to make treatment accessible to you and your teenager, so we work closely with your insurance company to facilitate the most effective treatment and financial decisions.